Alpha-Fox-com/resources/resources/asn/ssop.md

 Implementation Tips:

 - Check your parcel's "About Land" → "Access" settings to confirm that public entry is allowed.
-- Check the "Region/Estate" → "Experiences" options to confirm that "Matter stream" is configured if "Allow only residents and groups listed in access tab" is selected in the "Estate tab".
+- Check the "Region/Estate" → "Experiences" options to confirm that "Matter stream" is configured if "Allow only residents and groups listed in the access tab" is selected in the "Estate tab".

+### Access Control Systems

+Rule:
+When an Access Control System, such as an IDC/GDO system, is enabled, which requires the user to be authorised to visit, these Stargates must not appear on the random dial list.

+Random can be turned back on after turning off an access control system.

+It's strongly suggested that IDC/GDO server developers use the in-world API to set the Stargate to no random when enabling the IDC system.

+Exception:
+If this is a puzzle that no pre-approved user can resolve, a hint for access must be provided over the radio.

+Reason:
+IDC/GDO systems have been leading to negative experiences with using random dials and serve little of a purpose for random dialling.

 ### Aerial Placement